albertattard/presentation-domain-primitives-kotlin/presentation.md

 ---

-# But What About …
+# But what about …

 We can still print the password by getting its value